Dinopithecus

-Dinopithecus ("terrible ape") is an extinct genus of very large primate closely related to the baboon that lived during the Pliocene to the Pleistocene epoch of South Africa and Ethiopia.
+Dinopithecus ("terrible ape") is an extinct genus of very large primates, closely related to baboons, that lived during the Pliocene and Pleistocene epochs in South Africa and Ethiopia.
 It was named by British paleontologist Robert Broom in 1937.
 The only species currently recognized is Dinopithecus ingens, as D. quadratirostris has been reassigned to the genus Soromandrillus.
 It is known from several infilled cave sites in South Africa, all of early Pleistocene age, including Skurweberg, Swartkrans (Member 1), and Sterkfontein (Member 4 or 5, but probably member 4).

 Description

-Dinopithecus ingens was approximately twice the size of the largest living baboons, with males averaging 49 kg and females 31 kg, based on estimates from the molar teeth.
+Dinopithecus ingens was approximately three to four times the size of the largest living baboons, with males averaging 49 kg and females 31 kg, based on estimates from the molar teeth.
 In some cases males were estimated to reach in maturity a weight of 77 kg.
 The most distinguishing feature of the genus is its large size in comparison to other papionins.
 The only other papionin species to attain a similar size were Theropithecus brumpti and Theropithecus oswaldi.
 These, however, are very different from Dinopithecus in their dental morphology.
 Overall, the skull is similar to that of modern baboons, except that it generally lacks the facial fossae (depressions on the sides of the muzzle and lower jaw) and maxillary ridges (ridges of bone that run along the upper sides of the snout).
 For these reasons, Dinopithecus is sometimes treated as a subgenus of Papio.